-Elizabeth A. Watkins joined American Cyborg in 2016.
+Elizabeth A. Watkins joined the collective in 2016.
 She is currently pursuing a PhD from Columbia University, researching the way organizations use online communication and security.
 She writes for Excelsior! and Peridot Green, drives for Big Cypress, and serves as Rookery's Chief Research Officer.

 Our goal is to use technology to get closer to nature, rather than farther away.
 We aren't afraid to use screens, but we also like to get our hands dirty.

-There are four aspects to American Cyborg: an organizational app, a racing team, an art salon, and a publication.
-They each serve to inform and support the others.
+There are four aspects to American Cyborg that each serve to inform and support the others:

 Each of our projects has a Routebook to track our progress, and a Cascading Style Guide to build a cohesive aesthetic.
 The Ten Knots, below, are a list of basic principals made by marrying Ten Bullets with Cyborg Manifesto.